Author: Nehal Nabil

 Canada maternity leave policies are designed to support parents in balancing the joy and responsibility of welcoming a new child while managing their careers.
 The system reflects a commitment to family well-being and gender equality, offering both mothers and fathers (or adoptive parents) the opportunity to take time off work to care for their newborn or newly adopted children.
 This article provides an overview of Canada’s maternity and parental leave benefits, eligibility criteria, and how to apply for these benefits.

 Day Off App is the #1 tracker for your team’s PTO, vacations and absences, Day Off will help you track maternity leave to respect the recipient’s work-life balance.
-In seconds you will set up your leave policies, approval workflow and enjoy a unique experience, integrate with Google Calendar, Outlook Calendar and Slack.
+In seconds you will set up your leave policies, approval workflow and enjoy a unique experience, integrate with Google Calendar, Outlook Calendar, Microsoft Teams, and Slack.

 Overview of Maternity and Parental Leave in Canada